critocrito/sugarcube/packages/plugin-media/README.md

 ### `media_file_import` plugin

 Import media files into the data collection.
-This is a natural fit with the `fs_unfold` plugin.
+This plugin works with the `fs_import` plugin.

 **Configuration Options:**